drakewang2000/ADS-Fall2023-Project2-ShinyApp-Group7/doc/a_note_on_contributions.md

 Below is an example.
 If no contribution statement is provided, we will insert a default statement that goes "**All team members contributed equally in all stages of this project.
 All team members approve our work presented in this GitHub repository including this contributions statement**. "

 ---
-Sample project README statement.
+Project README statement.

-Project xxx
+## Project Title : "Hazard Mitigation Analysis"

-Team members: Avi Bond, Comma Deed, En Funn, Gem Hon
+**Team members**: Yoojin Lee, Zhaolin Wang, Bessie Wang, Yitian Shen

 Summary: In this project, we developed a new method and improved the classification accuracy for images of cats and dogs to 99.9%